What is a Sommelier?

 Level 2.
 This program focuses on cultivars, regions, styles, quality, and prices.
 The program includes sixteen hours of class time.

 Level 3.
 This course included thirty hours of wine classes.
-This program goes in-depth into the tasting and assessing of wine.
+This program goes in-depth into wine tasting and assessment.
 A section also focuses on the world’s wine in terms of viticulture and winemaking practices.

 Level 4: Diploma.
-Completing this diploma will take longer than two years to complete.
-It includes one hundred and sixteen hours of class time.
-This certification covers wine production, sparkling and fortified wines, the business side of wine, and blind tastings.
+This diploma will take longer than two years to complete and includes one hundred sixteen hours of class time.
+It covers wine production, sparkling and fortified wines, the business side of wine, and blind tastings.

 Is the Wine and Spirits Education Trust (WSET) a good program?

-There is a lot to like about WSET, but we opted not to offer their wine programs many years ago.
+There is much to like about WSET, but we opted not to offer their wine programs many years ago.
 Their core beliefs don’t vibe with ours as respected as they are.

 WSET focuses on uniformity and PowerPoint presentations that don’t appeal to our students.
-We serve the most diverse population of students of any wine school, and the WSET one-size-fits-all approach just doesn’t cut it.
+We serve the most diverse student population of any wine school, and the WSET one-size-fits-all approach just doesn’t cut it.

 Is the Society of Wine Educators (SWE) a good school?